Scott Marlowe | Cordelia Ashcroft

 Norwynne Keep itself shaped Cordelia as much as her father’s tutelage.
 As a girl, she explored the labyrinthine corridors of the Underkeep, the ancient dwarven ruins beneath the fortress that predated the Ashcroft line by centuries.
 She developed a fascination with the mechanical curiosities recovered from those depths—relics of a bygone age, constructed of metal and gears and touched by old magic.
 Her familiarity with these devices gave her an appreciation for craftsmanship and engineering uncommon among the nobility.

-Despite her practical nature, Cordelia is not without warmth.
-She is fiercely loyal to the people of Fallmere, having spent her youth walking the barony’s villages and farmsteads alongside her father during his rounds.
+Yet beneath the iron is a fierce loyalty to the people of Fallmere.
+She spent her youth walking the barony’s villages and farmsteads alongside her father during his rounds.
 She knows the names of tenant families, remembers the disputes Lord Vuller settled over boundary stones and water rights, and carries a deep sense of obligation to the people whose lives depend on Ashcroft governance.
-It is this sense of duty, more than ambition or pride, that defines her.
+It is this sense of duty, more than ambition or pride, that drives her.
+She is a woman shaped by expectation and loss, by ancient stone and hard lessons, and by a father who believed the best preparation for an uncertain future was to teach his daughter everything he knew.

 Where to Buy